asteriddle/kksWeirdTranslation/README.md

 ## Help & Contributions

    I'm embarassingly dyslexic, feel free to poke me if you find a typo (or 20).
-This is mostly meant as a silly personal writing thing, but in the case of typos/grammer you're free to make corrections and do a pull request.
+This is mostly meant as a silly personal writing thing, but in the case of typos/grammar you're free to make corrections and do a pull request.

-   Feel free to branch and make your own changes too.
+   Feel free to fork and make your own changes too.
 It's your oyster, or whatever.
+Also feel free to steal any translations that are on the more faithful side of things for your own project if you want, credit is optional but it'd be nice.

 ## Acknowledgments

 Base translation files/textdump;
-* KKS-Translation
+* [KKS-Translation](https://github.com/IllusionMods/KKS-Translation) (i would have properly forked it but i'm boo boo the fool)
+   If you'd think you'd be able to, please consider contributing to the project if you'd like a more 'faithful' translation!